MUSC Student Government Association

 The elections of officers shall be under the following conditions:

-- The management of the elections shall be conducted by the Executive Committee and Student Programs Office (See Article V, Section 2a).
+- The management of the elections shall be conducted by the Executive Committee, formerly the Elections Committee (See Article V, Section 2a).

 - Elections shall be held in March and the newly elected officers are strongly encouraged to attend all executive and general SGA meetings on or after April 1.
 Upon May 1, the newly elected officers will assume active duties and powers.